teleline/ScriptCam/README.md

 ================================================

 ScriptCam is a popular JQuery plugin to manipulate webcams.
-Take snapshots, detect movement, colors, record videoclips and organize one-on-one videochats using JavaScript on your own site.
+Take snapshots, detect movement, colors, record videoclips and organize videochats using JavaScript on your own site.
 Impress your clients and visitors with this multi-language and fully customizable library.

 Please open our website to see the plugin in action: http://www.scriptcam.com